CEFC

 The guest editor:

-– proposes the topic and submits an initial proposal to the editorial committee for approval.
+• proposes the topic and submits an initial proposal to the editorial committee for

-– makes sure that authors respect the formatting style and requirements of the journal.
+• makes sure that authors respect the formatting style and requirements of the

 The guest editor does not:

-– participate in the selection of reviewers, although they may suggest names or warn against possible problems.
+• participate in the selection of reviewers, although guest editors may suggest names or warn against possible problems.
 In order to avoid any risk of conflict of interest, the peer-review process is entirely managed by the editorial committee.

-– take part in, or have a say on other articles published in the same issue of China Perspectives (varia research articles, current affairs and book reviews).
+• take part in, or have a say on other articles published in the same issue of China Perspectives (varia research articles and book reviews).

-Ideally, special features cover one general domain through a multidisciplinary approach.
-It aims at providing the reader with a comprehensive view of any feature of contemporary Chinese society, and to highlight the variety of dimensions at stake.
+Special features aim at providing the reader with a comprehensive view of any feature of contemporary Chinese society, and to highlight the variety of dimensions at stake.

-Some special features are narrower in scope, but what counts ultimately is the overall originality and coherence of the proposal.
+Special features vary in scope, but what counts ultimately is the overall originality and coherence of the proposal.

 The special feature will comprise an editorial/introduction written by the guest editor.
-The editorial can vary in length and ambition, from an outline of 1,500 words to a more problematized 4,000 words text presenting the special feature within the existing literature.
-We encourage the latter, more contextualized introductions with a larger number of references.
+The editorial can vary in length and ambition, from an outline of 1,500 words to a more problematised 4,000 words text connecting the special feature with the existing literature.
+We encourage the latter, to provide a contextualised introduction with a large number of references.

 Initial proposal

-Whether the guest editor is solicited by the journal or not, we always ask for a formal “Proposal” including a concept note (1 to 2 pages) and abstracts of proposed articles.
+Whether the guest editor is solicited by the journal or not, we always ask for a formal proposal including a concept note (1 to 2 pages) and the abstracts of all proposed articles.

 This proposal will be circulated among the editorial committee.
 It will be validated, rejected, or returned with suggestions, to be submitted again.

-It is possible and encouraged to use a call for papers (CFP) to identify potential contributions beyond one guest editor’s personal contacts.
-The CFP will be posted on the CEFC website and via our newsletter and social media accounts.
-The guest editor is welcome to forward it on scientific mailing lists and to personal contacts at will.
+It is also possible to propose a special feature with fewer than 6 abstracts.
+In this case, providing some abstracts in addition to the concept note is however necessary to allow the editorial committee to decide on the proposal.
+If accepted, a call for papers (CFP) will then be necessary to identify potential contributions beyond the guest editor’s personal contacts.
+The CFP will be posted on the CEFC website and via our social media accounts.
+The guest editor is welcome to forward it on scientific mailing lists and to their personal contacts at will.
+The editorial committee will start working on the special feature only once 6 relevant abstracts have been obtained.

-Once the project is accepted, we will discuss deadlines with the guest-editor and put the project in the pipeline with a potential publication date, generally at least one year later.
+Once the project is accepted, the editorial committee will discuss deadlines with the guest-editor and put the project in the pipeline with a potential publication date, generally at least one year later.
 This date is tentative only, and cannot be understood as a guarantee of publication, as many contingencies can lead us to change the publication schedule.

 China Perspectives Guest Editors Guide.pdf